scaleflex/filerobot-cli/README.md

   - limit - The number of files and directories that will be listed.
 The range of limit is between 0 and 4000 (default 100).
   - offset - The number of offset (default 0).

+**Note:** if you have directory or file that contains special characters, they need to be encoded.
+Example folder named - `Crispy Menu` must be passed like this - `filerobot list Crispy%20Menu`

 #### Examples

 ```bash